kclauhk/yt-dlp/README.md

                                     containers (default)
     --check-formats                 Make sure formats are selected only from those that are actually downloadable
+    --check-video-formats           Check all video/audio formats for whether they are actually downloadable
     --check-all-formats             Check all formats for whether they are actually downloadable
     --no-check-formats              Do not check that the formats are actually downloadable
+    --probe-formats                 Probe video/audio formats if format metadata is not available (requires ffprobe)
     -F, --list-formats              List available formats of each video.
                                     Simulate unless --no-simulate is used
     --merge-output-format FORMAT    Containers that may be used when merging